 - Start with n8n if you want more flexibility, plan to build AI agents (not just automations), or want to self-host for cost control at scale.

 Most startups start with Make for speed, then migrate specific workflows to n8n as complexity grows.
 Both are legitimate long-term choices.
+For a deeper look at what AI marketing agents actually do once your stack is configured, see our guide on replacing marketing ops workflows.

 Want your AI stack built and handed off in 4 weeks?